SaiSriramInavolu/Healthcare-Revenue-Cycle-Management/README.md

 All credentials (MySQL, GCP) are managed securely using a `.env` file.
 The `.env.example` file serves as a template.

 **Important:** Do not commit the `.env` file to version control.

-## 📬 Contact

-For deployment support, customization, or questions, feel free to reach out.